-The authority to supervise and instruct any such employee resides with the corporate auditors upon viii) Systems for enabling reporting to corporate auditors, and systems for ensuring that parties who have reported are not subject to disadvantageous treatment as a consequence of having furnished such report
+The authority to supervise and instruct any such employee resides with the corporate auditors upon such employee having been assigned to act as an assistant to the Board of Corporate Auditors.
+In addition, the corporate auditors carry out personnel evaluations with respect to such employees and decisions on staff reassignments are made upon consultation between directors and corporate auditors. - viii) Systems for enabling reporting to corporate auditors, and systems for ensuring that parties who have reported are not subject to disadvantageous treatment as a consequence of having furnished such report

-At meetings of the Company's Board of directors and sessions of its Senior Management Meeting, directors and employees of the Company and its subsidiaries report to the corporate auditors with respect to status of business execution, issues constituting risk, and countermeasures in that regard.
+At meetings of the Company's Board of Directors and sessions of its Senior Management Meeting, directors and employees of the Company and its subsidiaries report to the corporate auditors with respect to status of business execution, issues constituting risk, and countermeasures in that regard.
 In addition to the aforementioned, the Company has also adopted a system that enables reporting to the corporate auditors upon having established a point of contact for reporting to and consultation with standing corporate auditors under its KOKEN Compliance Help Line internal reporting framework.
 The Company's compliance regulations prohibit acts that subject a party who has furnished such reports to disadvantageous treatment as a consequence of having furnished such report.